Cirkit Designer Logo

 Key Technical Details

-Battery Support JST connector for 3.7V LiPo battery with built-in charging circuit
+• Battery Support: JST connector for 3.7V LiPo batteries with charging circuit

 Pin Configuration and Descriptions